Groundwater recharge: Physical

 Physical methods use the principles of soil physics to estimate recharge.
 The direct physical methods are those that attempt to actually measure the volume of water passing below the root zone.
 Indirect physical methods rely on the measurement or estimation of soil physical parameters, which along with soil physical principles, can be used to estimate the potential or actual recharge.
 After months without rain the level of the rivers under humid climate is low and represents solely drained groundwater.
 Thus, the recharge can be calculated from this base flow if the catchment area is already known.

 Chemical

 Chemical methods use the presence of relatively inert water-soluble substances, such as an isotopic tracer or chloride, moving through the soil, as deep drainage occurs.

 Numerical models

-Recharge can be estimated using numerical methods, using such codes as Hydrologic Evaluation of Landfill Performance, UNSAT-H, SHAW, WEAP, and MIKE SHE.
+Recharge can be estimated using numerical methods, using such codes as Hydrologic Evaluation of Landfill Performance, UNSAT-H, SHAW (short form of Simultaneous Heat and Water Transfer model), WEAP, and MIKE SHE.
 The 1D-program HYDRUS1D is available online.
 The codes generally use climate and soil data to arrive at a recharge estimate and use the Richards equation in some form to model groundwater flow in the vadose zone.